K-dash/nblm-rs/docs/python/README.md

 Python bindings for the NotebookLM Enterprise API, powered by Rust via PyO3.

-> **Warning**: This project is not affiliated with, sponsored, or endorsed by Google. nblm-rs is an independent, unofficial tool.
-It is provided "as is" without any warranty.

 ## Features

 - **Type-safe API**: Full type hints for IDE autocomplete and static analysis